Discovery is inconsistent

 View tiersAnswers on Standard Tools, discovery scans, WooCommerce, compatibility, and data.

 Read FAQOpen for Agents is built by Enoki Limited in New Zealand.
 We have been publishing on WordPress for 20 years.
-When AI agents started interacting with our sites in unpredictable and costly ways, we built the tool we wished existed.
+When AI agents started interacting with our sites in unpredictable ways, we built the tool we wished existed: specific, conservative, and testable.

 Have questions?
 Reach us on X @openforagents or email hello@openforagents.com.